Robert of Torigni

-Robert of Torigni (also known as Roburtus de Monte) (c.
-1110–1186) was a Norman monk, prior, abbot and twelfth-century chronicler.
+Robert of Torigni or Torigny (Robert de Torigni; c.
+1110 – 1186), also known as Robert of the Mont (Robertus de Monte; Robert de Monte; also Robertus de Monte Sancti Michaelis, in reference to the abbey of Mont Saint-Michel), was a Norman monk, prior, and abbot.
+He is most remembered for his chronicles detailing English history of his era.

 Religious life

 Robert was born at Torigni-sur-Vire, Normandy c.
-1110 most probably to an aristocratic family but his family name was abandoned when he entered Bec Abbey in 1128.
+1110, most probably to an aristocratic family, but his family name was abandoned when he entered Bec Abbey in 1128.
 In 1149 Robert of Torigni became the prior of Bec replacing Roger de Bailleul who had by that time become abbot.
 In 1154 Robert became the abbot of Mont Saint-Michel in Normandy.
 In November 1158 Robert hosted the kings Louis VII of France and Henry II of England at Mont Saint-Michel.
 Three years later Robert de Torigni, along with Achard of St. Victor, Bishop of Avranches, stood as sponsors (godfathers) to Eleanor, born to Henry II of England and Queen Eleanor at Domfront in 1161.
 In 1163 he was in Rome.
 He was also known to have visited England representing Mont Saint-Michel.
 In June 1186 Robert died and was buried in the nave of the chapel at Mont Saint-Michel under a simple grave marker.
 In 1876 a lead disc was found in his coffin bearing his epitaph.
 The translation reads: "Here lies Robert Torigni, abbot of this place, who ruled the monastery 32 years, and lived 80 years".